Nepo26/Napoleon-Shortener/README.md

 - "Wouldn't be nice if we could view how many times a certain shortened link was hitted on?"
 - "What about the location and countries of each hit?"

+## Timeline

+### Day 0 (29/11)
+Though about what needed to be done, what could be accomplished, research of other solutions, thinking about other perspectives.

+### Day 1 (30/11)
+Started to create a basic and simple solution.
+Just a shortener that works and redirects.
+Spent a little more time than should have on code architecture.
+Day wasn't as productive  as I know it could have been.

+### Day 2 (01/12)
+Continue to develop basic application.
+Spent some time on AWS integration and AWS Localstack.